Could your DNA reveal your Highly Sensitive Personality? Upload raw DNA data to learn more about yourself and genomics science.

 Later, the term was removed from the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-III).
 Besides, most experts today no longer use neurosis to describe or diagnose a client’s personality.
 Instead, they now diagnose neuroses as anxiety or depressive disorders.

 Neuroticism is often measured by using self-report surveys as part of the personality assessment.
 This may also include asking other people such as your family and friends who know you well about your personality and characteristics.
-Since Neuroticism is not a diagnosis but a dimension, the prevalence rates of neurotic personality are not reported because they are meant for diagnosable mental disorders.
+Since Neuroticism is not a diagnosis but a dimension, the prevalence rates of neurotic personality disorder are not reported because they are meant for diagnosable mental disorders.

 The term refers to people whose minds process sensory information more intensely than non-HSPs, and as a result, they become overwhelmed and overstimulated.
 This is estimated to encompass 15 to 20 percent of the general population, but it is often misunderstood and misinterpreted as introversion, inhibition, or shyness.
-To determine whether you’re a highly sensitive person, you may want to take a test.
+To determine whether you’re a highly sensitive person, you may want to take a highly sensitive person test.

 This is based on a device that examines your distinctive psychological trait, usually referred to as the HSP trait.
 This trait has been observed in several species.
 It is believed to have developed as a survival strategy to monitor and thoroughly reflect before acting, rather than acting on gut instinct or just jumping to a conclusion.